Safeguarding Supervision

 “This is the best CPD I’ve had in ages, I’m learning so much”, DSL

-Ruby Parry has nearly 40 years of experience in child protection roles to Director of Children’s Services & Communities level, has been an Independent Chair of Local Safeguarding Children Boards, authored numerous serious case reviews, including a joint domestic homicide review, and designed and led the delivery of safeguarding training for Ofsted from 2012 to 2014.
+Ruby Parry has nearly 40 years of experience in child protection roles to Director of Children’s Services and Communities level, has been an Independent Chair of Local Safeguarding Children Boards, authored numerous serious case reviews, including a joint domestic homicide review, and designed and led the delivery of safeguarding training for Ofsted from 2012 to 2014.
 Hugely experienced, her engaging and personable approach enables leaders to develop their supervision skills in a meaningful way.

 Supervisors will: